fChristenson/My-life-as-a-programmer/README.md

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?

-> As a software engineer, would you say that stand-ups are necessary for the agile process?

-> What does your typical day look like as a computer programmer?

-> I need my employees to work more than 9 to 5.
-What can I do to make them do this?

 > What is something impossible you’ve been asked to do as a software engineer?

 > As a software engineer, did you ever come across another software engineer who thought they were too good (but were actually not)?